Julow/Unexpected-Keyboard/CONTRIBUTING.md

 A file will be generated inside the project folder, called `debug.keystore.asc`

 You can copy the content of this file, and with that, paste it into a new github secret in your repo settings.
 The secret must be named `DEBUG_KEYSTORE`.

-Release signing with GitHub CI is also available.
-You also need to save the stringified key in a GitHub secret called `RELEASE_KEYSTORE`.
-Additionally you have to specify the secrets `RELEASE_KEYSTORE_PASSWORD`, `RELEASE_KEY_ALIAS` and `RELEASE_KEY_PASSWORD`.
-After doing so, the CI action "Make APKs CI" will now additionally build the signed release APK.

 ## Debugging on your phone